-After a number of years of declining activity, the regional turboprop aircraft market has experienced sustained growth since 2005 due to the advantages of turboprop aircraft over jet aircraft in terms of fuel efficiency and $CO_2$ emissions.
-In 2013, ATR delivered 74 new aircraft (compared to 64 in 2012) and recorded firm orders for 89 new aircraft (compared to 74 in 2012).
+After a number of years of declining activity, the regional turboprop aircraft market has experienced sustained growth since 2005 due to the advantages of turboprop aircraft over jet aircraft in terms of fuel efficiency and CO2 emissions.
+In 2014, ATR delivered 83 new aircraft (compared to 74 in 2013) and recorded firm orders for 160 new aircraft (compared to 89 in 2013).
+In 2014, ATR reached a major milestone in its history with the signing of the 1000th order for the ATR 72 which will fly the flag of Airlines PNG, the Papua New Guinea airline.

-As of 31 December 2013, ATR had a backlog of 221 aircraft (compared to 221 in 2012).
-The current backlog represents close to three years of deliveries.
-The relative lower operating cost and reduced CO2 emissions of turboprop aircraft, in an ever passenger-yield constrained environment, are expected to lead to sustained market activity over the coming years.
+As of 31 December 2014, ATR had a backlog of 280 aircraft (compared to 221 in 2013).
+The relative lower operating cost and reduced $CO_2$ emissions of turboprop aircraft, in an ever passengeryield constrained environment, are expected to lead to sustained market activity over the coming years.

 ATR 42 and ATR 72.
 Commencing with the ATR 42 (50-seat), which entered service in 1985, ATR has developed a family of highwing, twin turboprop aircraft in the 50- to 74-seat market that are designed for optimal efficiency, operational flexibility and comfort.
 In 1995, in order to respond to operators' increasing demands for comfort and performance, ATR launched the ATR 42-500 and two years later, the ATR 72-500 (70-seat) series.
 In 2007, ATR launched the new -600 series with improved engines, new avionics and a new cabin.
 Like Airbus, the ATR range is based on the family concept, which provides for savings in training, maintenance operations, spare parts supply and cross-crew qualification.
-By the end of 2012, ATR had delivered 1,033 aircraft (422 ATR 42 and 611 ATR 72).
+By the end of 2014, ATR had delivered 1190 aircraft (436 ATR 42s and 754 ATR 72s).